CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/inspection-scenario-pressure-in-trucks-tire.md

 # Inspection Scenario – Pressure in Trucks' Tires

+Regular tire pressure inspections are crucial for maintaining vehicle safety, fuel efficiency, and overall performance.
+This guide outlines the step-by-step process for creating and implementing a Maintenance Order (MO) template for cyclic tire pressure inspections in trucks stationed in a garage.
+The goal is to streamline the inspection process and ensure compliance with predefined safety standards.

+---

 ## Requirement

 The user wants to prepare an MO template for cyclic inspection pressure in trucks' tires.
 Trucks have their base in a garage.